MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-language-parse-queries.md

 ## Check a parsed query for errors

 Use the `GetDiagnostics` method to identify syntactic and semantic errors in your queries.
-For queries that are parsed without semantic analysis, only syntax errors will be found.
+For queries that are parsed without semantic analysis, only syntax errors are found.

 The following example shows how to parse a query and check it for errors.